 Confusion yet is another reason that your dog will yawn.
 You may have noticed that your furry friend will do this if he comes baffled about an object or situation.
 If you train your dog to do something new, you may see him yawn if he’s uncertain about what’s expected of him.

 Yawning during these moments of confusion takes some pressure off the situation for your dog.
 If you see your dog yawning during training, you now know what your dog is telling you.
-Maybe it’s time to change your approach to make your commands clearer, and put an end your dog’s bewilderment.
+Maybe it’s time to change your approach to make your commands clearer, and put an end to your dog’s bewilderment.

 Are Dog Yawns Contagious?